 (GBCET) administers its own awards, and also makes awards with funds contributed by the Sino-British Fellowship Trust

 , and the Han Suyin Trust

 .
-The awards are meant to contribute towards essential fees and living expenses.
+The awards are meant to contribute towards applicants' university tuition fees, and living expenses.

 The funds awarded via the Han Suyin Trust are specifically for those Chinese(PRC) candidates who hold a recognised medical degree, or a degree in the field of science and technology with some work experience at the relevant level.
 Environmental topics, and in particular forestry and coastal studies, will be given preference.